Boost

 The challenge

-The existing grid connection did not offer sufficient capacity to handle this load.
+The existing grid capacity was not sufficient to safely handle this high and variable load.

 The goal

-• stable power supply guarantees for all tower cranes,
+- provides stable power for all tower cranes,

 The solution

-Neargrid supplied two Boost 120 systems that combine with a low-power generator to form a hybrid power system.
+Neargrid implemented two Boost 120 systems that, together with a small low-power generator, form an intelligent hybrid microgrid.

 The result

-The hybrid Boost configuration combines power, efficiency and sustainability on a complex water construction site.
+The hybrid Boost setup delivers a quiet, powerful and scalable power supply perfectly suited to a complex water construction site.

 Date